Use placeholders to create email signatures that adapt to the email sender

 How to add or modify a placeholder

-To add a placeholder into a signature template, select (click) a place inside your template where you want to add it, then click the Placeholder button on the ribbon and choose a placeholder from the list (Fig. 1.).
-Inserted placeholders are surrounded with curly brackets/braces { } to be recognized by the program.
-You can also add placeholders manually by typing their names inside braces ({Placeholder name}), but not all types can be added this way.
+To add a placeholder into a signature template, select (click) a spot in your template where you want to insert it.
+Then click the Placeholder button on the ribbon and select a placeholder from the list (Fig. 1.).
+Inserted placeholders are surrounded by curly brackets / braces { } to be recognized by the program.
+You can also add placeholders manually by typing their names inside the braces (e.g. {Placeholder name}), but not all placeholders can be added this way.

 Fig. 1.
 How to add placeholders to a signature template.

-Once a placeholder is added, you can modify its properties on the Placeholder tab (the tab appears when you click a placeholder) or by right-clicking it and choosing Edit placeholder from the shortcut menu.
-The available options depend on the placeholder, and not every property can be changed.
-Some settings are common for most placeholders.
-For example, the Formatting option allows you to specify the letter case of the AD attribute that will be inserted (Capitalize Each Word, lower case, UPPER CASE, etc., as shown in Fig. 2.).
+Once a placeholder is added, you can modify its properties on the Placeholder tab (the tab appears when you click a placeholder) or by right-clicking the placeholder and selecting Edit placeholder from the shortcut menu.
+The available options depend on the placeholder, and not all properties can be changed.
+Some settings are common for most placeholders (Fig. 2.).
+For example, the Formatting option allows you to specify the letter case of the Entra ID (Azure AD) attribute that will replace this placeholder (e.g. Capitalize Each Word, lower case, UPPER CASE, etc.).
+The Find & replace values option offers editing using regular expressions to help you unify how placeholders appear after they are pulled from Entra ID (see this section to learn more).

 Fig. 2.
-How to change the letter case of the AD attribute value pulled into a placeholder.
+How to change the letter case of an Entra ID attribute value pulled into a placeholder.

-You cannot manually insert (by direct typing or copying and pasting) the following placeholders: Photo, Message date, Current date/time, Future date / due date and QR Code image.
+You cannot manually insert (by typing, or copying and pasting) the following placeholders: Photo, Message date, Current date/time, Future date / due date and QR Code image.

 These placeholders require additional configuration to be correctly recognized.
 If you add them manually, they will be treated as standard text.
-You need to insert them via the Placeholder button so that each of these placeholders gets a numerical ID (e.g. {Message date 1}).
+You need to insert them via the Placeholder button (see Fig. 1.), so that each placeholder gets a unique numerical ID (e.g. {Message date 1}).
 The editor remembers the added placeholders and their insertion order.
-So if you delete a placeholder added in this way and want to restore it, you need to type its name and ID manually (e.g. {Message date 1}) and the program will recognize it.
-To add another placeholder of the same type, use the Placeholder button again: the newly added placeholder will be numbered accordingly, e.g. {Message date 2}.
+So if you delete a placeholder added in this way and want to restore it, you need to type its name and ID manually (e.g. {Message date 1}), and the program will recognize it.
+To add another placeholder of the same type, use the Placeholder button again.
+The newly added placeholder will be numbered accordingly, e.g. {Message date 2}.

-For more information on the placeholders listed above, see this section.
-Additional (custom) AD attribute placeholders are explained in section Available placeholders.
+For more information on these placeholders, see this section.
+Additional (custom) attribute placeholders are explained in the Available placeholders section .

 What happens with my signature if a placeholder is empty?

-There may be situations when a placeholder in an email signature cannot be replaced with information, for example because the related attribute in Active Directory has no value for the email sender.
-This leads to empty spaces in the signature layout.
-You can prevent this from happening by using the Remove empty placeholder option (RT tags) to automatically remove empty lines from your signatures.
+There may be situations when a placeholder in an email signature cannot be replaced with information, for example because the related attribute in Entra ID (Azure AD) has no value for the email sender.
+This results in empty spaces in the signature layout.
+You can prevent this by using the Remove empty placeholder option (RT tags) to automatically remove empty lines from your signatures.
+Learn more about this feature

 Available placeholders

-CodeTwo Email Signatures 365 supports all the single-value attributes available in Microsoft 365 (Azure Active Directory) and Azure AD Graph API.
-Multivalue Azure AD attributes are currently not supported (see this article to check if an attribute is single or multivalued).
-By default, the signature template editor shows placeholders with the most common Azure AD attributes as well as placeholders related to message properties, current date, etc. - you can see them in the table below.
-In some environments (such as hybrid deployments synced via Azure AD Connect), the list may contain more attributes (read on to find out more).
+CodeTwo Email Signatures 365 supports all the single-value attributes available in Microsoft 365 (Microsoft Entra ID / Azure Active Directory) and Microsoft Graph API.
+Multivalue Entra ID attributes are currently not supported (see this article to check if an attribute is single or multivalued).
+By default, the signature template editor shows placeholders with the most common Entra ID attributes as well as placeholders related to message properties, current date, etc. - you can see them in the table below.
+In some environments (such as hybrid deployments synced via Microsoft Entra Connect / Azure AD Connect), the list may contain more attributes (read on to find out more).

-Also, if you create custom attributes with the User attributes manager, these will be available as placeholders as well.
+Also, if you create custom attributes with the Attributes manager, these will be available as placeholders as well.
 Learn more

 Signature placeholders (variables) in CodeTwo Email Signatures 365 | |